 Speed

-Inflatable kayaks are longer than packrafts.
-The longer waterline on a ducky often makes them faster than most packrafts.
+Inflatable kayaks are longer than packrafts, and this longer waterline often makes them faster than most packrafts.

 Comfort

-The length and shape of Inflatable kayaks allow you the freedom to stretch your legs out, sit cross-legged or even straddle the tube or sit on your knees.
-This is a freedom not awarded with a packraft.
+The length and shape of inflatable kayaks allow you the freedom to stretch your legs out, sit cross-legged or even straddle the tube or sit on your knees.
+This is a freedom that's not awarded with a packraft.

 Upgrades + Accessories

-All PVC Kokopelli packrafts come with a floor pump (called a Nanopump).
+All of Kokopelli's PVC packrafts come with a floor pump called a Nanopump.
 All TPU packrafts come with an inflation bag.

-Each packraft also come with compression straps, which can be thrown around the boat to wrap the packraft up small and tightly for transport or storage.
+Each packraft also comes with compression straps, which can be thrown around the boat to wrap it up small and tightly for transport or storage.

 Included Kokopelli Packraft Accessories |